Clear Water On The Jersey Shore Dazzling Visitors

 Right on the shore line, salps, small harmless gelatinous blobs that feed on phytoplankton.
 Have no fear, these are not jelly fish.

-To check the quality of your favorite beach in New Jersey, CLICK HERE.MORE NEWS: Exclusive: Victim Of Queens Mass Shooting Speaks Out, 'I Just Thought I Was Going To Die'
+To check the quality of your favorite beach in New Jersey, CLICK HERE.MORE NEWS: Cuomo Faces Mounting Calls To Resign Or Face Impeachment Trial After Bombshell AG Report